Canada tax filing help

 For presentation purposes, here a very simple example:

-The software will claim $3,947.70 in tax credits in your tax return.
+The software will automatically claim $4,032.25 in federal tax credits on your return.

-Do you see the difference to the full tax credit of $15,705?
-Employers all use this full amount to calculate tax deductions from your pay slip.
+Do you notice the difference compared to the full tax credit amount of $16,129?

 Common questions for the tax return